preservim/vim-wordy/README.markdown

 For example, if _wordy_ highlights `moreover` in your document, a word for which no good usage exists, you should consider a rewrite to eliminate it.
-But if it highlights `therefore` in a sentence, you can elect to keep it -- _wordy_ be damned.
+But if it highlights `therefore` in a sentence, you can elect to keep it —_wordy_ be damned.

 ## Why _wordy_?